EajksEajks/blender-cloud/docker/README.md

 `/data/storage/elasticsearch` needs to be writable by UID 1000, GID 1000.

+Kibana connects to [ElasticProxy](https://github.com/armadillica/elasticproxy), which only allows GET, HEAD, and some specific POST requests.
+This ensures that the public-facing Kibana cannot be used to change the ElasticSearch database.

-Production Kibana should be placed in read-only mode:
+Production Kibana can be placed in read-only mode, but this is not necessary now that we use ElasticProxy.
+However, I've left this in here as reference.

 `curl -XPUT 'localhost:9200/.kibana/_settings' -d '{ "index.blocks.read_only" : true }'`